istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 #### Kind

 {{< warning >}}
 If you use `kind`, do not forget to set up `service-account-issuer` and `service-account-signing-key-file` as described below.
-Otherwise, `Istio` installation might complain.
+Otherwise, Istio may not install correctly.
 {{< /warning >}}

 {{< text yaml >}}